 I really enjoyed reading all the shared experience, wisdom, and tips the author had to offer.
 Especially her take on the “Travel Checklist” and tips on traveling light.
 Who is guilty of packing a bunch of stuff they never use on a trip?
 I’ve been guilty of over packing...and under-packing if you can believe that.
 I once underestimated my itinerary and weather and it affected my travel experience greatly.

-On my trip to Marrakesh in Nov 2016 I did not take due diligence to make myself aware of the weather in the location i was staying in.
-On my day of arrival it was cold and I was outside taking pictures in an evening gown.
+On my trip to Marrakesh in Nov 2016 I did not take due diligence to make myself aware of the weather in the location I was staying in.
+On my day of arrival it was cold and I was outside taking pictures barefoot in an evening gown.
 The rest as they say is history.
 My cold got worse with each day and I had a full on fever by the time I departed for home.
-Despite my illness (...and I’m a grumpy sick person..)
+Despite my illness (and I’m a grumpy sick person..)
 I had a memorable time and I can’t wait for my next visit.

 I've been blessed with the opportunity to amass a lot of great travel memories and destinations - both local and international.
 However, the one that sticks out the most will be my 2014 trip to Jaipur India.
-It was brave, unexpected, giving, humbling, and rejuvenating.
+It was brave, unexpected, giving, humbling, and enlightening.
 My intention was to volunteer as a teacher for street kids alongside the nonprofit organization Sankalp Volunteer.
-I came to give; but Jaipur gave me so much more back in return - in wisdom, authenticity, culture, love, and friendships.
+I came to give; but Jaipur gave me so much more back in return - in wisdom, culture, love, and friendships.

 Below I share some of the takeaways that stood out during my read on Traveling Light.